 The style and shape of your glasses is just as susceptible to fashion trends and can age you, just like seasonal embellishments and detailing can date your clothes and accessories.

-Frames and lenses (particularly if you’ve graduated to wearing bi- or multi-focals as I have) can get really expensive, so updating them every year is not always an option.
-But the cheap’n’cheerful readers from the chemist aren’t always the most youthful either.
+Take a risk and try on something you wouldn’t normally wear and see what a difference it makes.
+However frames and lenses (particularly if you’ve graduated to wearing bi- or multi-focals as I have and need both optical and sunglasses) can get really expensive, so updating them every year is not always an option.
 Instead, look for a modern pair at Vision Direct or OPSM.
-Or more hip and affordable eyewear brands such as Oscar Wylee, Bailey Nelson or Warby Parker.
-Take a risk and try on something you wouldn’t normally and see what a difference it makes.
+Or more hip and affordable styles at Oscar Wylee, Bailey Nelson or Warby Parker.
+However, if you’re on a budget, opt for Transition lenses instead.
+But the cheap’n’cheerful readers from the chemist are now getting a little trendier.

 Know someone who’s stuck in a style rut?
 Found it difficult to let go of certain pieces in your wardrobe?
 Or still wearing your trusty old favourites the same way for the past 20 years?
 Would love to hear from you.
 A problem shared is a problem halved.